MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

 The highlights banner at the top of the page provides a loose indication of a customer acquisition funnel.
 The **Store footfall** card is carried over from the [**Analytics** page](web-app-get-insights.md).

-**Display passersby.** This card highlights the number of people that passed within the camera field of view that contains the display effectiveness zone of interest.
+**Display passersby.** This card highlights the number of people that passed within the camera field of view that contains the
+Display effectiveness zone of interest.
 This gives you an indication of how much traffic passed by the display.

 ![Display passersby card](media/analytics-32.PNG "Display passersby card")

 The subscript in the card describes the absolute change in this value for the current time frame compared to the previous time frame of equal duration.
 The triangle to the left of the subscript indicates whether the change was positive or negative.

-**Display footfall.** This card highlights the number of people who entered the display effectiveness zone.
+**Display footfall.** This card highlights the number of people who entered the Display effectiveness zone.

 ![Display footfall card](media/analytics-33.PNG "Display footfall card")

 The subscript in the card describes the absolute change in this value for the current time frame compared to the previous time frame of equal duration.
 The triangle to the left of the subscript indicates whether this change was positive or negative.

-**Avg. engagement.** This card highlights average time people engaged (dwelled) in the selected display effectiveness zone.
+**Avg. engagement.** This card highlights average time people engaged (dwelled) in the selected Display effectiveness zone.

 ![Average engagement card](media/analytics-34.PNG "Average engagement card")

 The subscript in the card describes the absolute change in this value for the current time frame compared to average engagement (dwell) time across all displays during the selected time frame.
 The upward-facing triangle to the left of the subscript indicates the positive direction.

-**Busiest entrance.** This card highlights the side of the display effectiveness zone through which most people entered, using the friendly name assigned to the side.
+**Busiest entrance.** This card highlights the side of the Display effectiveness zone through which most people entered, using the friendly name assigned to the side.

 ![Busiest entrance card](media/analytics-35.PNG "Busiest entrance card")

 The subscript in the card details how much of the total display footfall came through that side.

-**Busiest exit.** This card highlights the side of the display effectiveness zone through which most people exited, using the friendly name assigned to the side.
+**Busiest exit.** This card highlights the side of the Display effectiveness zone through which most people exited, using the friendly name assigned to the side.

 ![Busiest exit card](media/analytics-36.PNG "Busiest exit card")